Uh oh. People are talking about the agile content review process again.

 Having stipulated roles and responsibilities within a team encourages one to own the work that they do.
 In an optimized agile content review process, the person creating the content now might be the one reviewing someone else’s content in a week (More on roles and responsibilities later).

 This distribution and efficient cycle of roles forces the team members to come out of their comfort zone at both technical and interpersonal levels.

-Not every topic that is chosen is fit for the company vision and the marketing goal.
+Not every topic that is chosen is fit for the company’s vision and marketing goal.
 How do you know about this?
 Through a content review process.

-With a clear objective and intention of each campaign regardless of the content type, you make sure that the topic you create content for is always beneficial to the end goal.
+With a clear objective and intention for each campaign regardless of the content type, ensure that the topic you create content for is always beneficial to the end goal.